alh1m1k/WebKeyboard-for-StarCitizen/README.md

 Widget have configurable number of shield section [1-6] + 1 (reset) via configuration mode.

 > [!TIP]
-> In most modern browsers you can hide the address bar by dragging the page down (via the title or empty space on the page)
+> In most modern browsers you can hide the address bar by dragging the page up (via the title or empty space on the page)

 Most of the application configuration options are located in its header: